John Denver: Later years and humanitarian efforts

-Due to his love of flying, he was attracted to NASA and became dedicated to America's work in outer space.
-He conscientiously worked to help bring into being the "Citizens in Space" program.
-In 1985 Denver received the NASA Exceptional Public Service Medal for "helping to increase awareness of space exploration by the peoples of the world", an award usually restricted to spaceflight engineers and designers.
-Also in 1985, he passed NASA's rigorous physical exam and was in line for a space flight, a finalist for the first citizen's trip on the Space Shuttle in 1986.
-After the Space Shuttle Challenger disaster with teacher Christa McAuliffe aboard, Denver dedicated his song "Flying for Me" to all astronauts, and continued to support NASA.
-He entered discussions with the Soviet space program about purchasing a flight aboard one of their rockets.
-The talks fell through after the price tag was rumored to be as high as $20 million.
+Denver's love of flying attracted him to NASA, and he became dedicated to the United States' work in outer space.
+Denver worked to help bring into being the "Citizens in Space" program and in 1985 received the NASA Exceptional Public Service Medal for "helping to increase awareness of space exploration by the peoples of the world."
+That same year, he passed NASA's physical exam and was a finalist for the first citizen's trip on the Space Shuttle in 1986.
+After the Space Shuttle Challenger disaster with teacher Christa McAuliffe aboard, Denver dedicated his song "Flying for Me" to all astronauts and continued to support NASA.
+He entered discussions with the Soviet space program about purchasing a flight aboard one of their rockets, but the talks fell through after the price tag was rumored to be as high as $20 million.

 Denver testified before the Senate Labor and Commerce Committee on the topic of censorship during a Parents Music Resource Center hearing in 1985.
-Contrary to his innocuous public image as a musician, Denver openly stood with more controversial witnesses like Dee Snider (of the heavy metal band Twisted Sister) and Frank Zappa in opposing the PMRC's objectives.
-For instance, Denver described how he was censored for "Rocky Mountain High", which was misconstrued as a drug song.
+Denver openly stood with controversial witnesses like Dee Snider of the heavy metal band Twisted Sister and Frank Zappa in opposing the PMRC's objectives.

 Denver also toured Russia in 1985.
 His eleven concerts in the USSR were the first by any American artist in more than 10 years.
-He returned two years later to perform at a benefit concert for the victims of the Chernobyl disaster.
+Denver returned two years later to perform at a benefit concert for the victims of the Chernobyl disaster.

 In October 1992, Denver undertook a multiple-city tour of the People's Republic of China.
-He also released a greatest-hits CD, Homegrown, to raise money for homeless charities.
-In 1994, he published his autobiography, Take Me Home, in which he candidly spoke of his cannabis, LSD, and cocaine use, marital infidelities, and history of domestic violence.
-In 1996, he was inducted into the Songwriters Hall of Fame.
+He also released a greatest-hits CD named Homegrown to raise money for homeless charities.
+In 1994, he published his autobiography Take Me Home in which he candidly spoke of his drug use, his marital infidelities, and his history of domestic violence.

-In 1997, Denver filmed an episode for the television series Nature, centering on the natural wonders that inspired many of his best-loved songs.
+In 1997, Denver filmed an episode for the television series Nature centering on the natural wonders that inspired many of his best-loved songs.
 His last song, "Yellowstone, Coming Home", composed while rafting along the Colorado River with his son and young daughter, is included.
-In the summer of 1997, shortly before his death, Denver recorded a children's train album for Sony Wonder, All Aboard!, produced by longtime friend Roger Nichols.
+In the summer of 1997 shortly before his death, Denver recorded a children's train album for Sony Pictures Kids Zone, All Aboard!, produced by longtime friend Roger Nichols.
 The album consisted of old-fashioned swing, big band, folk, bluegrass, and gospel music woven into a theme of railroad songs.
-It won a posthumous Best Musical Album For Children Grammy, Denver's only Grammy.
-His final concert was held in Corpus Christi, Texas, at the Selena Auditorium on October 5.
+It won a posthumous Best Musical Album for Children Grammy, Denver's only Grammy.

+In 1996, Denver was inducted into the Songwriters Hall of Fame.
+His final concert was held in Corpus Christi, Texas, at the Selena Auditorium on October 5, 1997.